 School systems spend a great deal of time and money on efforts to engage families in creating success for students.
 It’s frustrating when parents don’t show up, don’t do their part, or don’t appreciate what you give.
 We’ve dubbed this situation the “family engagement gap.”
 If the family caregiver doesn’t have the skills, confidence, and motivation to act as an equal partner in a child’s education program, your outreach effort falls into the gap.
 Consider: At a typical IEP meeting, the family caregiver is often the only person who doesn’t have formal education training, a job description, and an ID badge.
 It’s easy to feel intimidated and out of place.
 Road Map® Series publications and training build family partnership skills using simple, step-by-step strategies that are more credible because they come from families who share similar struggles.
 Family Road Map includes a bonus chapter (“The Classroom-Treatment Connection”) with concise descriptions of special education processes and the caregiver’s unique role on the education team.
 The curriculum even includes “Tricks for Remembering People’s Names” at school meetings!
 Research indicates Informed, empowered families have greater motivation to participate in setting and meeting goals.

-If you work with people in their teens and twenties, Young Adult Road Map can help your students and their families learn valuable skills for navigating adult wellness, independent living, and transition services.
+If you work with (or live with) people in their teens and twenties, Young Adult Road Map can help you teach valuable skills for navigating adult wellness, independent living, and transition services.
 The illustrated Guide and accompanying Activities Booklet provide young adults with the information they need so adulting does not feel as complicated.
 Young Adult Road Map includes a bonus chapter (Guiding Star Close-Up: The Bridge To Everywhere) with a five-point plan for navigating systems and systems and transition services.
 It provides support to your mission–preparing young adults

 for a stable, independent future.
 Learn more about the Road Map® Series